2 billion. That’s the number of users on the popular messaging app WhatsApp, as of 2020.

 WhatsApp Business Tools You Don’t Want to Miss Out On

 WhatsApp Business comes with a number of tools that intend to make life easier and more organized for better small business growth.
-As your business grows, you’ll find it harder to keep track of leads, conversations and stay organized – WhatsApp helps you do just that.
+As your business grows, you’ll find it harder to keep track of leads, and conversations and stay organized – WhatsApp helps you do just that.

 It saves you time and it gives them answers without brand interactions, which they love!
 Of course, they can go ahead and message you with any further questions they may have.